-The best hotels for a weekend break from London - no car required
+The best weekend breaks from London - no car required

 Looking to escape the Big Smoke for a day or two?
 Here we present a few of our favourite places within easy mini-break distance of London, from the Cotswolds to the coast.
 No car?
 No problem!
 As you'll see, all of these places are accessible by public transport...

 Journey time: 1 hour and 15 minutes from St Pancras International to Whitstable railway station, plus a 20-minute walk or a 5-minute taxi ride.

 Why we love it: While tucking into Whitstable's famous oysters in the restaurant and watching the sun sink into the sea, you'll probably feel a lot further away from home than you are.
 The Maritime Hotel overlooks Tankerton's long shingle beach, which is lined with groynes and bordered by a rainbow of colourful wooden beach huts.

 The George in Rye – Rye, East Sussex